-If you decide to create your VPN packet rules by using the Packet Rules editor in iSeries(TM) Navigator, create any additional rules this way as well.
+If you decide to create your VPN packet rules by using the Packet Rules editor in iSeries Navigator, create any additional rules this way as well.
 Conversely, if you have VPN generate your policy filter rules, create all additional policy filter rules this way.

 In general, VPNs require two types of filter rules: Pre-IPSec filter rules and policy filter rules.
 Review the topics below to learn how to configure these rules by using the Packet Rules editor in iSeries Navigator.
-If you want to read about other VPN and filtering options, see the "VPN and IP filtering" on page 30 section of the VPN concepts topic.
+If you want to read about other VPN and filtering options, see the VPN and IP filtering section of the VPN concepts topic.

-• "Configuring the pre-IPSec filter rule" on page 42
+• Configuring the pre-IPSec filter rule